 Widely available, and $0* fibre upgrades available to eligible addresses

 Requires easy-to-source hardware

 A key advantage to FTTP is that it’s widely available across Australia.

 Even if you weren’t lucky enough to win the proverbial NBN technology lottery in its initial rollout, many businesses can now get a $0* FTTP fibre installation – and NBN keeps adding more eligible locations.

-Price is another big difference for an FTTP service.
-On an FTTP connection, organisations can access the full spectrum of business nbn™ plans, with Aussie Broadband plans starting from $75/month^.
+Another big difference between FTTP services is price.
+On an FTTP connection, organisations can access the full spectrum of business nbn™ plans, with Aussie Broadband plans starting from $75/month.